lazarbeloica/web_crawler/README.md

 A small web crawler written in Python that uses Scrapy.
 This is done as a part of a school project.

 ## Assigment
-The school project is given in the following text (in Serbain):
+The school project is given in the following text (in Serbian):

 ### Pronalaženje skrivenog znanja – Projektni zadatak za 2018. godinu